hyacinp/comp590-assignment2/README.md

 ### Preventing Starvation

 Starvation is prevented through the use of a Semaphore dining table and the Reentrant Lock.
-By locking a fork when picking it up, it allows the philosopher picking it up to have the chance to eat, but also having the `putDownFork` method unlock the fork being put down after being used, ensures that other philosophers that need to use the same fork can use it to eat thus preventing starvation.
-Additionally, the use of Sempahore ensures that once a philosopher has eaten/gone through their life cycle, they can be released from the table, so that another philosopher that has been waiting can acquire a spot within the dining table to eat, which also prevents starvation.
+By locking a fork when picking it up, it allows the philosopher picking it up to have the chance to eat, but also having the `putDownFork()` method unlock the fork being put down after being used, ensures that other philosophers that need to use the same fork can use it to eat thus preventing starvation.
+Additionally, the use of Semaphore ensures that once a philosopher has eaten/gone through their life cycle, they can be released from the table, so that another philosopher that has been waiting can acquire a spot within the dining table to eat, which also prevents starvation.

-### Are DeadLocks and Starvation still Possible?
+### Are Deadlocks and Starvation still Possible?

 **Deadlocks**

-* I think deadlocks are very unlikely to occur due to the preventative measures taken by having the last philosopher pick up their first fork from the side opposite of what every other philosopher picked up first, as well as through the use of Semaphore
+I think deadlocks are very unlikely to occur due to the preventative measures taken by having the last philosopher pick up their first fork from the side opposite of what every other philosopher picked up first, as well as through the use of Semaphore.
+In the very rare case that Philosopher 0, 1, 2 and 3 all pick up their left fork first right after one another, then they would all be stuck waiting to pick up their each respective right fork.
+This produces deadlock, and has the last philosopher just waiting to enter the table, causing starvation.
+However, this is a very unlikely scenario since the scheduling of the threads must align perfectly for this to occur.
+Thus, the features and structure I used works to avoid deadlocks and starvation for the most part.

+**Starvation**

-* I think starvation is also unlikely due to the measures taken as stated above, but scheduling conflicts could potentially cause starvation.
+I think starvation is also unlikely due to the measures taken as stated above, but it is possible for the scheduler to allow other philosophers to keep entering the dining table.
+We can never really know which philosopher the scheduler will schedule into **acquiring** the entrance into the dining table, so the scheduling may not be exactly fair, because a philosopher may have to wait awhile to enter the dining table when another philosopher has reentered the table multiple times.